 Set on using a liquid foundation?
 Consider one that contains a low level of salicylic acid, Dr. Zeichner recommends.
 Salicylic acid can help remove dead cells and excess oil from the surface of the skin, helping keep the pores clear.

 For your eyes, Dr. Chen suggests you stick to water-proof formulas.
 Although these products are a little pricier and harder to remove, a water-proof mascara or eyeliner will minimize sweat-induced irritation.
+When removing the mascara, use a cleanser made with oil or micellar water to make sure it is removed effectively.

 You also want to avoid touching your face as much as possible while working out.
 Wash your hands as soon as you're done with your workout and wash your face once you get home with a cleanser that matches your skin type (oily, dry or combination).